qlever-dev/qlever-docs/docs/qleverfile.md

 options specific to a particular command are not listed here, you get them via `qlever <command> --help`.

-If a variable is missing from the documentation below, please open an issue on https://qlever.dev/qlever.docs/issues.
+If a variable is missing from the documentation below, please [open an issue](https://github.com/qlever-dev/qlever-docs/issues).
 In the meantime, you can always resort to `qlever <command> --help`.
-If the variable / option exist, it will be listed there.
+If the variable / option exists, it will be listed there.

 ## Section `[data]`